linkerd/website/linkerd.io/content/2/tasks/installing-multicluster.md

 ## Step 2: Link the clusters

 Each cluster must be linked.
-This consists of creating a service account and RBAC in one cluster and adding a secret containing a kubeconfig to the other.
+This consists of installing several resources in the source cluster including a secret containing a kubeconfig that allows access to the target cluster Kubernetes API, a service mirror control for mirroring services, and a Link custom resource for holding configuration.
 To link cluster `west` to cluster `east`, you would run:

 ```bash
 linkerd --context=east multicluster link --cluster-name east |